 Does your nextdoor neighbor have a pile of car parts in his backyard?
 If so, his hoarding habits might have an impact on your property’s value.
 No one wants to live next to an unsightly property.
 Again, you only have so much control over what others do, but you might be able to reason with your neighbor to find a middleground.

 Ask your neighbors to consider cleaning up their properties.
 If they aren’t receptive, you can check with your municipality to see whether they’re violating any codes.
 This trick might seem like you’re tattling on them.
 However, their property’s condition directly affects your home’s value.
 If you still can’t get anywhere, plant shrubs and install fences to block out the unsightly view.
 It might still impact your ability to resell for what you’d like — but at least you’ll add visual appeal to your own home.

 4. Rumors of Paranormal Activity

-This factor might seem silly, but your house’s value really might fall due to rumors.
-If your property’s known the creepy, haunted place on the corner, 42% of potential homebuyers will think twice before they put in an offer.
+This one on our list of factors affecting property value might seem silly, but your house’s value really might fall due to rumors.
+If your property is known as the creepy, haunted place on the corner, 42% of potential homebuyers will think twice before they put in an offer.
 That’s true whether you’ve actually seen a ghost or not.

 If you believe your house is haunted, you may be required to disclose the information, depending on your state.
 Talk to your realtor to determine what your next steps should be.
 If you can find someone who’s interested in homes with spooky stories behind them, you’ll hit the nail on the head.
 That’s not always possible, though, so be prepared to put in some more work to sell your home.